Facts about Harriet Tubman

 Harriet Tubman helped hundreds of American slaves escape along the secret route to freedom known as the Underground Railroad in the years before the Civil War.

 Born a slave herself, Harriet Tubman fled from Maryland to freedom in Philadelphia in 1849.
-For the next 10 years she made repeated secret trips back to Maryland, leading over 300 escaped slaves north to freedom in Canada.
+For the next 10 years she made repeated secret trips back to Maryland, leading more than 300 escaped slaves north to freedom in Canada.

 In 2016, the U.S. Treasury announced that Harriet Tubman would replace President Andrew Jackson as the face on the $20 bill.
-However, the redesign and publication of the new bill was later put on hold by the Donald Trump administration.
+The redesign and release plan for the new bill were put on hold by the Donald Trump administration (2017-21), but were put back on track at the start of the Joe Biden administration in 2021.

 Harriet Tubman’s birth name was Araminta; she later took the first name of her mother, Harriet Ross… She married John Tubman, a freed slave, in 1844, but remained a slave herself until her escape in 1849… Harriet Tubman was played by Cynthia Erivo in the 2019 biopic Harriet.
 Erivo was nominated for an Oscar as best actress for the role.